dendronhq/dendron-site/vault/dendron.topic.local-config-override.md

     - you will not be able to use `cmd+p` to navigate notes inside LCV
     - you will not be able to use the native code explorer pane to navigate inside a LCV
     - the vscode breadcrump will show you the full path to a note inside a LCV
+    - the default source control view will not show a LCV (workspace sync will still work)
 - LCVs will not be automatically added to `.gitignore` - you will need to manually do this
 - LC can extend existing vaults but not delete or remove existing vaults
 - there is currently no built-in command to create/update/delete a LC